 So, the remembering formula will be L-R-N. Remember this formula.
 This will help to solve many problems in the future.

-Now, it is time to see what will be the postorder traversal of our example tree.ย
+Now, it is time to see the postorder traversal of our example tree.

-In this technique, we have to first visit the left leaf node, D. Now moving to right leaf node, i.e E and finally the root node B. Similarly, performing it on the right subtree and finally visiting the root node.
+In this technique, we have to first visit the left leaf node, D. Now, moving to the right leaf node, i.e., E, and finally the root node B. Similarly, performing it on the right subtree and finally visiting the root node.

 The final order of postorder traversal is-

-Now, let me tell you how can you implement these techniques.
-Read further to know what are traversals in code.ย
+Now, let me tell you how you implement these techniques.
+Read further to know what traversals are in code.

 Implementation Of Tree Traversal Algorithm: